Skip to main content

 Divorce, retirement benefits, valuation and distribution, Sec.
 30-2-51 am'd.

-This bill would allow the court to use any equitable method of valuing, dividing, or distributing to benefits, but the noncovered spouse could receive no more than 50 percent of the benefits considered by the court.
+• Allows the court to use any equitable method to value, divide, or distribute retirement benefits, with a cap that the non-covered spouse may receive no more than 50% of the benefits considered by the court.

-This bill would provide that each party would bear equally the burden or benefit of passive appreciation or depreciation of the retirements during the time between the award of benefits and their distribution.
+• Requires both parties to bear equally the burden or benefit of passive appreciation or depreciation of retirement benefits between the award and distribution date.

 Subjects